Saihex/creation_wiki_pages/The4Tris/logic/Hexatom.md

 [Sairo](../Characters/Sairo) who's crystal is partially reality bender crystal have a ability to produce **SaiHexatom**.
 SaiHexatom is similar to Hexatom but drastically different because it exists upon her command and will do anything that she wanted it to do.
 Its sizes can change to whatever she wanted and its properties can change to whatever she wanted.
 This come to the cost of she will lose **mind power** which is different from the energy her crystal provide to the robot body.

 ## Hexatom Creation
 Hexatom is created through a process named **White-Black Matter Collision** thus giving the machine doing the process **White-Black Matter Collider** as its name.
+The machine also contains a **Hexatom Anomalous Crystal** named **ExistTal** that makes the white and black matter collision actually produces Hexatom by emitting strange Hexatom Energy unreproducible by any mean other than powering the ExistTal.
+ExistTal cannot be recreated as it is part of [SaiHexatom Family](#saihexatom-family)

-This process takes consumes a lot of energy at the rate of `20 GW/matter`.
+Hexatom creation process consumes a lot of energy at the rate of `20 GW/matter`.
 The numbers of the matters will define the properties of the produced Hexatom and it will usually produce a perfect cube pure of that Hexatom ranging from `20 cubic centimeter` to `50 cubic centimeter` and it will slowly deforms to a more "stable" crystal structures as these crystal are not structurally stable in a cube shape.
 The reason remains unknown.

 One of the Hexatom simple non-mixture recipe is **ThrustTal** which is a crystal that will accelerate itself towards the direction where electron enters it without needing any medium.
 Basically means it works inside vacuum.
 This crystal is created with `20kg` of white matter and `30kg` of black matter